chethanmandya/Android-Interview-Questions/README.md

 Services
 One feature of a Service is to perform an action in the background as mentioned above, similar to an Activity but without user interface components.
 The other primary use of a Service is to provide bindings, which lets an app expose part of its functionality to other applications.
 Other apps bound to the service will have a persistent connection that lets them call methods defined on the Service, which can directly interact with other parts of the app.
 Using an example app that controls a VPN connection on the device, a Service provided by the app could allow other applications to get information about the VPN connection, its current state, or even turn the connection on or off.
 While toggling the connection could also be handled by a simple Intent action, having access to the other information provided by the Service can allow apps to intelligently interact with it.

-Describe Activities. [info]
+Describe Activities.
 An activity represents a single screen with a user interface,in-short Activity performs actions on the screen.
 For example, an email application might have one activity that shows a list of new emails, another activity to compose an email, and another activity for reading emails.
 If an application has more than one activity, then one of them should be marked as the activity that is presented when the application is launched.

-What are the four states of the Activity Lifecycle?
+## What are the four states of the Activity Lifecycle?
 [active/running, paused, stopped, destroyed]

-What are the seven callback methods of an Activity used to perform operations when the Activity transitions between states? [onCreate(), onStart(), onResume(), onPause(), onStop(), onRestart(), onDestroy()]
+## What are the seven callback methods of an Activity used to perform operations when the Activity transitions between states? [onCreate(), onStart(), onResume(), onPause(), onStop(), onRestart(), onDestroy()]

-What is the difference between a fragment and an activity?
+## What is the difference between a fragment and an activity?
 Explain the relationship between the two.

-Activity
+Activity :
 Activities are one of the fundamental building blocks of apps on the Android platform.
 They serve as the entry point for a user's interaction with an app.
 When one app invokes another, the calling app invokes an activity in the other app, rather than the app as an atomic whole.
 In this way, the activity serves as the entry point for an app's interaction with the user.

 An activity provides the window in which the app draws its UI.
 To use activities in your app, you must register information about them in the app’s manifest, and you must manage activity lifecycles appropriately

 Typically, one activity in an app is specified as the main activity, which is the first screen to appear when the user launches the app.
 Over the course of its lifetime, an activity goes through a number of states.

-What is a Fragment? [info]
+## What is a Fragment?

 A Fragment represents a behavior or a portion of user interface in an Activity.
 You can combine multiple fragments in a single activity to build a multi-pane UI and reuse a fragment in multiple activities.
 You can think of a fragment as a modular section of an activity, which has its own lifecycle, receives its own input events, and which you can add or remove while the activity is running.

 Lifecycle methods are hosted by are hosted by hosting activity.
 Lifecycle of a fragment

-When to use fragment and when to use activity ?
+## When to use fragment and when to use activity ?
 Fragments are encapsulated parts of an activity , when you build up your application, when your activity starts getting too big, you need to start breaking up into fragment effectively.

- When to use fragment and views ?
+## When to use fragment and views ?
 Views are the nuts and bolts of your UI , Activities and fragments are life cycle constructs that basically provides plugin points of contact with rest of the system that tells you what’s going on.

-Activity life cycle
+## Activity life cycle

 public class Activity extends ApplicationContext {

 protected void onCreate(Bundle savedInstanceState);
 	Called when the activity is first created.
 This is where you should do all of your normal static set up: create views, bind data to lists, etc. This method also provides you with a Bundle containing the activity's previously frozen state, if there was one.Always followed by onStart().

 protected void onRestart();
 	Called after your activity has been stopped, prior to it being started again.
 Always followed by onStart()

 protected void onStart();
 	Called when the activity is becoming visible to the user.
 Followed by onResume() if the activity comes to the foreground, or onStop() if it becomes hidden

 protected void onResume();
 	Called when the activity will start interacting with the user.
 At this point your activity is at the top of the activity stack, with user input going to it.
 Always followed by onPause().

 protected void onPause();
 	Called when the system is about to start resuming a previous activity.
 This is typically used to commit unsaved changes to persistent data, stop animations and other things that may be consuming CPU, etc. Implementations of this method must be very quick because the next activity will not be resumed until this method returns.
 	Followed by either onResume() if the activity returns back to the front, or onStop() if it becomes invisible to the user.

 protected void onStop();
 	Called when the activity is no longer visible to the user, because another activity has been resumed and is covering this one.
 This may happen either because a new activity is being started, an existing one is being brought in front of this one, or this one is being destroyed.
 	Followed by either onRestart() if this activity is coming back to interact with the user, or onDestroy() if this activity is going away.

  protected void onDestroy();
 		The final call you receive before your activity is destroyed.
 This can happen either because the activity is finishing (someone called finish() on it), or because the system is temporarily destroying this instance of the activity to save space.
 You can distinguish between these two scenarios with the isFinishin() method.
  }
 .

-What is the difference between Serializable and Parcelable?
+## What is the difference between Serializable and Parcelable?
 Which is the best approach in Android?

 When starting on Android, we all learn that we cannot just pass object references to activities and fragments, we have to put those in an Intent / Bundle.